apache/kylin/website/_docs16/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/9_spark_history.png)

-Click a specific job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tunning.
+Click a specific job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tuning.

 ## Go further

-If you're a Kylin administrator but new to Spark, suggest you go through [Spark document](https://spark.apache.org/docs/1.6.3/), and don't forget to update the configurations accordingly.
+If you're a Kylin administrator but new to Spark, suggest you go through [Spark documents](https://spark.apache.org/docs/1.6.3/), and don't forget to update the configurations accordingly.
 Spark's performance relies on Cluster's memory and CPU resource, while Kylin's Cube build is a heavy task when having a complex data model and a huge dataset to build at one time.
-If your cluster can not match the requirement, kinds of error like "OutOfMemorry" will be thrown in executors, so please use the new engine properly.
-For Cube which has many combinations (e.g, a full cube with more than 12 dimensions), UHC, or memory hungry measures (Count Distinct, Top-N), suggest to keep using the MapReduce engine.
+If your cluster resource couldn't fulfill, errors like "OutOfMemorry" will be thrown in Spark executors, so please use it properly.
+For Cube which has UHC dimension, many combinations (e.g, a full cube with more than 12 dimensions), or memory hungry measures (Count Distinct, Top-N), suggest to use the MapReduce engine.
 If your Cube model is simple, all measures are SUM/MIN/MAX/COUNT, source data is small to medium scale, Spark engine would be a good choice.
-Besides, Streaming build isn't supported in Spark engine so far (KYLIN-2484).
+Besides, Streaming build isn't supported in this engine so far (KYLIN-2484).

-Now this engine is in public beta; If you have any question, comment, or bug fixe, welcome to discuss in dev@kylin.apache.org.
+Now the Spark engine is in public beta; If you have any question, comment, or bug fix, welcome to discuss in dev@kylin.apache.org.